-A. Affordable housing density bonus development agreement required.
+- Α. Affordable housing density bonus development agreement required.
 The AHDB shall be available to a development only when an AHDB development agreement has been entered into by the developer/ applicant and the BCC, and such agreement has been approved by the county attorney and the BCC pursuant to the public hearing process established in this section prior to execution.
-Amendments to such agreement shall be processed in the same manner as the original agreement.
-The AHDB development agreement shall include, at a minimum, the following provisions:

-1. Legal description of the land subject to the agreement and the names of its legal and equitable owners.

-Total number of residential dwelling units in the development.

-Minimum number of affordable housing units, categorized by level of household income, type of unit (single-family or multifamily, owner-occupied or rental), and number of bedrooms, required in the development.

-Maximum number of AHDB dwelling units permitted in the development.

-Gross residential density of the development.

-Amount of monthly rent for rental units, or the price and conditions under which an owner-occupied unit will be sold, for each type of affordable housing unit in accordance with the definition for each type of affordable housing rental unit (moderate, low, and very low).
+Amendments to such agreement shall be processed as a regular agenda item before the BCC unless there is a companion land use petition in the same manner as the original agreement.
+The AHDB development agreement shall include, at a minimum, the following provisions: - 1.
+Legal description of the land subject to the agreement and the names of its legal and equitable owners. - 2.
+Total number of residential dwelling units in the development. - 3.
+Minimum number of affordable housing units, categorized by level of household income, type of unit (single-family or multifamily, owner-occupied or rental), and number of bedrooms, required in the development. - 4.
+Maximum number of AHDB dwelling units permitted in the development. - 5.
+Gross residential density of the development. - 6.
+Amount of monthly rent for rental units, or the price and conditions under which an owner-occupied unit will be sold, for each type of affordable housing unit in accordance with the definition for each type of affordable housing rental unit (moderate, low-, and very-low-income).